Quantum Random Access Stored-Program Machines: Introduction

 Not much has been known in the literature about the relationship between \textbf{EQP} and other complexity classes.
 Here, an inclusion between \textbf{EQP} and \textbf{EQRAMP} is established.
 However, we still do not know which inclusion in (\ref{inclusions}) is proper.

 { 3pt}

-\textbf{Major Challenge}: The main difficulty in comparing the computational power of QTMs, QRAMs and QRASPs comes from the difference between their halting schemes: \begin{itemize}\item There have been a bunch of discussions about the halting scheme of QTMs \cite{Mye97, Lin98, Oza98, Shi02, Miy05}.
-We decide to adopt the model defined in \cite{Ber97}, where QTMs are required to terminate exactly at a fixed time (depending on the input) with certainty. \item On the other hand, it is reasonable to allow QRAMs and QRASPs to terminate at any time with an appropriate probability. \end{itemize}
+\textbf{Major Challenge}: The main difficulty in comparing the computational power of QTMs, QRAMs and QRASPs comes from the difference between their halting schemes: \begin{itemize}\item There have been a bunch of discussions about the halting scheme of QTMs \cite{Mye97, Lin98, Oza98, Shi02, Miy05}, where QTMs are required to \textit{terminate exactly at a fixed time} (depending on the input) with certainty. \item On the other hand, it is reasonable to allow QRAMs and QRASPs to terminate at any time with an appropriate probability. \end{itemize}

-We resolve this issue by introducing the notion of \textit{standard} QTM as a step stone and giving a constructive proof that every well-formed QTM within time $T(n)$ can be simulated by a \textit{standard} QTM within time $O(T(n)\log^2 T(n))$.
-Based on the notion of standard QTM, we are also able to give an alternative definition of complexity classes \textbf{EQP} and \textbf{BQP} in terms of QTMs.
+We resolve this issue by extending the model of QTMs \cite{Ber97} so that QTMs are allowed to terminate at any time with a non-zero probability.
+This extension of QTMs makes that QTMs match the halting scheme of QRAMs and QRASPs, and thus it is convenient to simulate QRAMs and QRASPs by QTMs.
+In order to deal with the extended halting scheme of QTMs, on the other hand, we introduce the notion of \textit{standard} QTM as a stepping stone and give a constructive proof that every well-formed QTM within time $T(n)$ can be simulated by a \textit{standard} QTM within time $O(T(n)\log^2 T(n))$, called a standardisation of QTM.
+Based on the notion of standard QTM, we are also able to give an alternative definition of complexity classes \textbf{EQP} and \textbf{BQP} in terms of our extended QTMs.

 { 3pt}